 Factors to consider What priority should be given to: developing intelligence/carrying out an investigation?
-Decisions hat are the objectives of an investigation?
-Process decisions Organisational risks • What are potential risks to operational policing posed by the unethical police behaviour?
+Decisions What are the objectives of an investigation?
+Process decisions Organisational risks What are potential risks to operational policing posed by the unethical police behaviour?
 What are potential risks to police resources?
 What are potential risks to public confidence?
 What individuals should be targeted in order to address the problem?
 Are high profile convictions important for public or organisational confidence?
 Will problem re-occur if it is not dealt with by achieving high-level outcomes (e.g. full criminal convictions)?
 Will disruption tactics alone protect the organisation sufficiently?
 Are there ways of minimising organisational damage during investigations?
 Are there ways of minimising organisational damage after an investigation?
-Public risks • Are there any risks to public safety posed by the unethical police behaviour?
+Public risks Are there any risks to public safety posed by the unethical police behaviour?
 Does the problem have an impact on the forces' ability to tackle crime problems of public concern?
-What individuals should be targeted to ensure public safety?How can public safety be maxim during an investigation?Is a high-level conviction necessary to minimise public risks?Will disruption tactics alone minimise public risks? nised Requirement for justice • How serious is the unethical behaviour?
+What individuals should be targeted to ensure public safety?
+Is a high-level conviction necessary to minimise public risks?
+Will disruption tactics alone minimise public risks?
+How can public safety be maximised during an investigation?
+Requirement for justice How serious is the unethical behaviour?
 Is it important to have 'full' justice for all individuals on moral grounds?
 Will a lower-level outcome deliver effective justice?
-Should all individuals implicated be tackled by an investigation? d out in a Prospect of success • Is an investigation likely to succeed?
-What outcomes are most likely to be achievable?Is the investigation being carried competently?What outcomes are most likely to stop problems from re-occurring?• Is the investigation being carried competently?What outcomes are most likely to stop problems from re-occurring?• What are the threats to the succ investigation?Is the methodology legal?
-Resource implications • Are resources available?
+Should all individuals implicated be tackled by an investigation?
+Is the investigation being carried out in a thorough and legal way?
+Prospect of success Is an investigation likely to succeed?
+What outcomes are most likely to be achievable?
+What outcomes are most likely to stop problems from re-occurring?
+Is the investigation being carried out competently?
+What are the threats to the success of the investigation?
+Is the methodology legal?
+Resource implications Are resources available?
 Is an investigation likely to be expensive?
 Are there other more pressing cases that should benefit from available resources?
 Are lower-level convictions or discipline outcomes less resource-intensive than convictions for full unethical activity?
 Is it more cost-effective to disrupt the behaviour than to achieve convictions or disciplinary action?
-Are resources being used efficient Are there more efficient methods Are there more efficient methods
+Are resources being used efficiently?
+Are there more efficient methodologies?